Quirkbot/QuirkbotCODE/src/help/docs/nodes/dual-color-led.md

 ## General

-Node to control Light Emitting Diodes (LEDs) With 2 leds and 2 colors.
+Node to control Light Emitting Diodes (LEDs) With two leads and two colors.
 Like the 3mm Red-Blue LEDs that comes with the Quirkbot kits.
 It controls LEDs connected to the Arms, Legs, and Head.

 ## Connections